hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 As before, we call the method with the name of the constructor function -- in the case of a class, the constructor function's name is the name of the class.

 You can also define static properties.
-Static properties are properties that are defined on the constructor function instead of the individual objects.
-One well-known example of a static property is the `length` property used by the `String` type.
+Static properties are properties that are defined on the constructor function instead of the individual objects. *One well-known example of a static property is the `length` property used by the `String` type*.
 To define a static property with the constructor and prototype pattern, just add it to the constructor function object:

 ```js
 Rectangle.description = 'A rectangle is a shape with 4 sides';